The Ordo Salutis

 This divine power of the Holy Spirit reaches out to all the world through the proclamation of the Word of the gospel and creates faith in hearts that had no faith (Rom.
 10:17).
 It bestirs and draws the heart to seek Christ, to earnestly desire to be reconciled to God.
 When Christ called Peter to get out of the boat and come to Him across the water, the power to do this was not in Peter but in the Word of invitation.

 The way to get people to believe in Christ for life eternal is not to keep urging faith as Pharaoh urged the people to make bricks without straw.
-Preach Christ!
+Preach Christ and Him crucified, suffering and dying on the cross for the guilt and sins of the world!
 Give to them the glad "words of . . . salvation."
 Acts 13:26.
 You may urge faith for ever and aye, and people may remain as empty of it as a flour barrel with both ends out.
 Teach and proclaim that which will create faith.
 Proclaim that which will work in them to will and do of God's good pleasure (Phil.
 2:13).
 Uplift Him who draws all men to Himself (John 12:32).
-Give the gospel proclamation and then give in invitation to repent and believe.
+Give the gospel proclamation and then give the invitation to repent and believe.
 This is the true "ordo salutis"!!!

 Then when this gospel is heard, you may and must urge men to respond.
 The importance of human responsibility is not nullified by divine initiative; it is magnified.
 In view of what has happened and what has been given to them in Christ, men are to be urged with radical seriousness: